-Installation is a critical moment in a sensor’s life.
+Installation is a critical moment in a sensor’s life and can greatly impact sensor accuracy.
 Think of it like your first day on the job.
 If you’re put in the wrong place, it can make communication difficult.
 If you’re treated poorly, it will change your outlook on the job and you might not last very long.
 If you’re stressed too much right off the bat, it can ruin the quality of your work and set you up for failure.

 So it is with a sensor.
 They must be placed in the right location, some at the right angle.
 They must be handled with care.
 They cannot be over-tightened in their place.

 A lot of inaccurate performance can be traced to improper installation.
 Ultrasonic sensors, for example, must avoid obstacles, turbulence, and direct sunlight.